Adelle Davis: Modern influence and critics

 Although she was very popular with the public in general in the 1970s, none of her books were recommended by any significant nutritional professional society of the time.
 Independent review of the superficially impressive large number of citations to the scientific literature in her books found that the citations often either misquoted the scientific literature or were contradicted by or unsupported by the proposed citation, and that errors in the book averaged at least one per page.
 One review noted that only 30 of 170 citations in a sample taken from one chapter accurately supported the assertions in her book.
-The 1969 White House Conference on Food, Nutrition, and Health labelled her probably the single most harmful source of false nutritional information.
+The 1969 White House Conference on Food, Nutrition, and Health labelled her as probably the single most harmful source of false nutritional information.

 A nutritionist in a literature review said that her works were "at best a half truth" or led to "ridiculous conclusions".
 Nutritionists disputed her view that alcoholism, crime, suicide, and divorce were byproducts of poor diet.

 Her reliance on supplements led in a few instances to lawsuits asserting that her recommendations caused children harm.
 The litigation was ultimately settled out of court.

-Much of her advice was not healthful, and some of it was harmful.
+Much of her advice was inaccurate, and some of it was harmful.
 For example, "she recommended magnesium as a treatment for epilepsy, potassium chloride for certain patients with kidney disease, and megadoses of vitamins A and D for other conditions."
 There was a case with a four-year-old who was hospitalized at the University of California Medical Center in San Francisco.
 The child was pale and chronically ill because her mother, who was an adherent of Davis's nutrition, was giving her large doses of vitamins A and D plus calcium lactate.